rpeg/find-sf-trucks/README.md

 (Assumes node is installed on machine)

-- `npm i` within parent directory to install dependencies
+- `npm i` within root to install dependencies
 - `npm start` to launch CLI

 # Example